capy-ui/documentation/docs/getting-started/first-application.md

-# Hello World
+# Hello world

-The most basic Capy application is just a typical Zig program with a few lines required for Capy to work.
+The most basic app you can make with Capy are lines required for Capy to work.
 For example:
 ```zig title="src/main.zig"
 const capy = @import("capy");
 pub usingnamespace capy.cross_platform;